When Should My Baby Get Her First Breastfeed?

 Some hospitals routinely recommend these vitamins.
 They are not needed.
 In any case, multivitamin drops also

 contain enough Vitamin C to prevent any possible Vitamin C deficiency in a baby.
 So it is irrational to prescribe

+both.
 Breast milk in malnourished women can be deficient in Vitamin K, the B group of vitamins and Vitamins C and D.

 I have not yet come across a single case of deficiency